isuewo/OverimaginedShaders/README.md

 ## We are now called Euphoria Patches!

 # What is Euphoria Patches?
 Euphoria Patches is an add-on for Complementary Shaders (Reimagined and Unbound), developed by [SpacEagle17](https://github.com/SpacEagle17) and [isuewo](https://github.com/isuewo).
 It aims to extend Complementary with more handcrafted options and settings.
-All options are disabled by default and the user can decide what to enable.
+All Euphoria options are disabled by default and the user can decide what to enable.

 # Where can I get the Euphoria Patches add-on?
 You can get our addon from the official Complementary Installer or download it manually. <br>